Blatke/Standard-Shader-for-ME/README.md

  	- Intensity of the bump effect brought by Detail Normal 2 map.
 - A_BumpEraserMask
 	- Texture
- 	- A mask texture for erasing the bump effects brought by the normal maps above.
+ 	- A mask texture for erasing or removing the bump effects brought by the normal maps above.
   	- It accepts an RGBA image in which the values in RGBA channels greater than 0 will erase the corresponding bump pixels.
 - A920_BumpEraserThreshold
 	- Float